branduvo/branduvo.github.io/_posts/2025-01-05-convertkit-review-for-coaches-in-2025-is-it-worth-it.md

 title: 'ConvertKit Review for Coaches in 2025: Is It Worth It?'
 ---

-## ConvertKit Review for Coaches in 2025: Is It Worth It?

 ### Introduction
 Email marketing remains a cornerstone of digital engagement, especially for coaches looking to build strong relationships with their audience.
 ConvertKit has long been a favorite among creators, offering a streamlined approach to email automation, audience segmentation, and monetization.
 But in 2025, does it still hold up as the best choice for coaches?
 This review dives deep into ConvertKit’s features, usability, pricing, and overall effectiveness for coaching professionals.